pmchrist/Capsule_Climate/notes.md

 3) When we change size of simulation, or some parameters are increased alone it produces very strange results some times.
 How were initial parameters chosen?
 Should just a recalibration solve this?
 4) How should we implement features and perform tests?
 For example should I first integrate sustainability in job market or first should I integrate everything for the opinion dynamics and perform experiments with it alone?
+5) Should I start comparing to the model with no opinion?
+Or should we do it at all?

 # Answered Questions: